gersimuca/clothing-marketplace-api/README.md

 ## Running the Application

-To run the application with Docker Compose, execute the following command in the root directory of the project:
+To run the application with Docker Compose, execute the following command in the docker directory of the project:

 ```bash
 docker-compose up